What are the types of digital marketing? Read on to learn the basics of 9 types of digital marketing.

 Types of Digital Marketing

 Below, I summarise the basics of 9 of the most common types of digital marketing that you can use for your marketing campaigns.

 1. Search Engine Marketing (SEM)

-Both PPC and SEO also rely on finding the relevant keywords to attract customers to your business.
+Both PPC and SEO also rely on finding a wide range of relevant keywords/target keywords to attract customers to your business.